godotengine/godot-docs/classes/class_file.rst

 - void  **seek_end**  **(** :ref:`int<class_int>` position=0  **)**

-Change the file reading/writing cursor to the specified position (in bytes from the end of the file).
+Changes the file reading/writing cursor to the specified position (in bytes from the end of the file).
 Note that this is an offset, so you should use negative numbers or the cursor will be at the end of the file.

 .. _class_File_set_endian_swap:

 - void  **set_endian_swap**  **(** :ref:`bool<class_bool>` enable  **)**

-Set whether to swap the endianness of the file.
-Enable this if you're dealing with files written in big endian machines.
+If ``true`` the file's endianness is swapped.
+Use this if you're dealing with files written in big endian machines.

 Note that this is about the file format, not CPU type.
 This is always reseted to ``false`` whenever you open the file.